Betterez/aws-automation/README.md

 2. net-ssh -v 2.9.3.beta1 (in windows) or  net-ssh (unix)
 3. net-scp
 4. nokogiri
+5. mixlib-shellout
+6. redis
-5. rubocop - is a good choice for reformatting. not a must.
+7. rubocop - is a good choice for reformatting. not a must.

 Documentation
 -------------